Whirlsplash/LibreWorlds-wiki/Persister-(.world-etc.)-format.md

 # Objects

-Assuming empty class and object table, an object consists of an object ID (integer), a class ID (integer), class name (String), and then data as determined by the specific class.
+Assuming empty class and object table, an object consists of an object ID (integer), a class (a class ID (integer) then class name (String)), and then data as determined by the specific class.

 ## Example from GroundZero